 1.4 Hazard Detection, Monitoring, Analysis and Forecasting

 All MHEWSs are founded on the detection, monitoring, analysis, and forecasting of the hazards.
 Typical monitoring tools for TCs utilize satellite and radar imageries, surface and upper air observations from weather stations, oil rigs, buoys and ships, satellite wind data, and data from aircraft.
 When a TC is close to a landmass, Doppler radar, if available, is essential for monitoring both the location and intensity.
-In some TC basins, aircraft-reconnaissance flights are also used to make measurements in and around the centre of a TC and collect flight-level and surface wind data.
-Automatic or manual Dvorak analysis by forecasters is applied to the satellite imageries for TC intensity assessment, supplemented with surface observations in particular winds and pressure to confirm the formation of a TC.
+In some TC basins, aircraft-reconnaissance flights are also used to make measurements in and around the centre of a TC and collect flight-level and surface wind data, central pressure, profiles of wind, temperature and moisture from dropsondes, and radar data.
+Automatic or manual Dvorak analysis by forecasters is applied to the satellite imageries for TC intensity assessment, supplemented with surface observations, in particular winds and pressure to confirm the formation of a TC.

-Good quality observation data and analysis of the actual meteorological situation are not only the key to hazard detection by the NMHSs but also a major input to numerical weather prediction (NWP) model.
-An accurate prediction of TC evolution by NWP model will determine how well the associated multi-hazard event can be forecast.
+Good quality observation data and analysis of the actual meteorological situation are not only the key to hazard detection by the NMHSs but also a major input to numerical weather prediction (NWP) models.
+An accurate prediction of TC evolution by NWP models will determine how well the associated multi-hazard event can be forecast.
 The latter in turn influences potential impacts to the affected locations and the local communities.
 No NWP model can be 100% accurate, implying that the predicted potential impacts are subject to varying degrees of uncertainty.
 To quantitatively calculate the likelihoods of different hazards, major NWP centres operate their own ensemble prediction system (EPS) to simulate the possible hazard scenarios as exhaustively as possible.
 Together with the known relationships between hazards and risks, the magnitudes of the impacts can all be assessed.
 Given known exposure and vulnerabilities of people and property, risk assessment plays an essential role in preparedness before an event to protect life and livelihood.

 NMHSs have developed considerable expertise and capacity in providing hydrometeorological forecast and warning services; however, they will often not be familiar with the concepts of vulnerability and exposure, nor with the workings of emergency and disaster management.
-Partnership and collaboration with a wide range of partners can include governments, international bodies, scientific institutions, disaster management authorities, the insurance industry, and local communities is needed.
+Partnership and collaboration with a wide range of partners can include governments, international bodies, scientific institutions, disaster management authorities, the insurance industry, and local communitiesas needed.

 1.5 Effective MHEWS Partnerships

 Effective MHEWS is based on partnerships at various levels.
-This ensures actionable warnings including potential impacts and related information are provided to the public in a timely and effective manner.
-Clearly defined roles and responsibilities of partners is important.
+This ensures actionable warnings, including potential impacts and related information, are provided to the public in a timely and effective manner.
+Clearly defined roles and responsibilities of partners are important.
 The coordination mechanisms should be documented in national to local legislation, policies, strategies, and plans.
-Arrangements should be made between partners well ahead of the TC season on the corresponding actions needed when TC is detected.
+Arrangements should be made between partners well ahead of the TC season on the corresponding actions needed when a TC is detected.

-Partners and decision-makers usually need to take actions before the warnings are issued and may ask for longer lead times from NMHS before warning decision can be confirmed.
+Partners and decision-makers usually need to take actions before the warnings are issued and may ask for longer lead times from NMHS before warning decisions can be confirmed.
 Given the uncertainties involved in TC forecasting, likelihood- or risk-based communication terminology is recommended.

 To provide key information to the public in a timely and effective manner, NMHS should start with a more casual layman style “weather note” on the potential weather changes and impacts when the lead time is a few days long.
 Then the dissemination of TC information can gradually be stepped up through social media as well as short messages on website/app, then formal news and press conference, leading up to the issuance of TC warning.